Damage control surgery: History

 Surgeons have used the concept of damage control surgery for years, and controlling hemorrhage with packing is over a century old.
 Pringle described this technique in patients with substantial hepatic trauma in the early twentieth century.
 The U.S. military did not encourage this technique during World War II and the Vietnam War.
 Lucas and Ledgerwood described the principle in a series of patients.
 Subsequent studies were repeated by Feliciano and colleagues, and they found that hepatic packing increased survival by 90%.
 This technique was then specifically linked to patients who were hemorrhaging, hypothermic, and coagulopathic.
 This extrapolation allowed for the first article in 1993 by Rotondo and Schwab specifically adapting the term “damage control”.
 This term was taken from the United States Navy who initially used the term as “the capacity of a ship to absorb damage and maintain mission integrity” (DOD 1996).
 This was the first article that brought together the concept of limiting operative time in these critically ill patients to allow for reversal of physiologic insults to improve survival.
 In addition, the description illustrated how the three phases of damage control surgery can be implemented.
 Since this description the development of this concept has grown both within the trauma community and beyond.

 Outcomes

 The data that have been published regarding definitive laparotomy versus damage control surgery demonstrate a decrease in mortality when performed in the critically ill patient.
 Subsequent studies by Rotondo and colleagues in a group of 961 patients that had undergone damage control surgery demonstrate an overall mortality of 50% and a 40% morbidity rate.

 There are four main complications.
 The first is development of an intra-abdominal abscess.
 This has been reported as high as 83%.
 Next is the development of an entero-atmospheric fistula, which ranges from 2 to 25%.
 The third is abdominal compartment syndrome that has been reported anywhere from 10 to 40% of the time.
-Finally fascial dehiscence has been show to result in 9–25% of patients that have undergone damage control surgery.
+Finally fascial dehiscence has been shown to result in 9–25% of patients that have undergone damage control surgery.